Loomly/s3_asset_deploy/README.md

       # How you do this will depend on where you are hosting your application and what tools you use to deploy.
     end

-    Rake::Task["deploy:clobber_assets"].invoke # <-- if you are running on CI where the precompiled assets directory is ephemeral, this may be unnecessary end end
+    Rake::Task["deploy:clobber_assets"].invoke # <-- If you are running on CI where the precompiled assets directory is ephemeral, this may be unnecessary end end
 ```